-Before final admission a personal no deduction is made for late regisbe made after the second week of any whether the cause be voluntary or in-Blue Cross & Blue Shield Medical voluntary withdrawal, dismissal by group insurance is available to Acad- the School Administration for any reason in its own discretion, or for any reason, except as noted below.

-The two exceptions to the above regulations may be (a) in the case of any student who is called into military service before or during a School Term under the provisions of the Selective Service Act; or (b) students under Public Law No. 550 (G.I.
-Bill).
+tion blank accompanies this booklet.
+All fees are payable in advance and Before final admission a personal no deduction is made for late regisinterview with the Dean is recom- tration or for absence.
+No refund will be made after the second week of any A Medical Certification of Good Term for either tuition or in the case Health is also required to complete of Residence Students for lodging, whether the cause be voluntary or in-Blue Cross & Blue Shield Medical voluntary withdrawal, dismissal by group insurance is available to Acad- the School Administration for any reason in its own discretion, or for any reason, except as noted below.
+The two exceptions to the above regulations may be (a) in the case of any student who is called into military